-Hi everyone.
-Welcome to Sage Insights.
-We’re here today to talk to you about landing pages.
-What are they, why we think you need them, and how we can improve your conversion rates on your website.
+We’re here today to talk to you about landing pages, what they are, why we think you need them, and how we can improve your conversion rates on your website.
+If you’re interested in landing page, this is going to be your one-stop shop for the guide to all things landing pages.

-So for example, you mentioned both paid search and email.
-So at the end of the day, no matter how we are getting a potential client to our site, the purpose is they’re landing on a specific page and in most scenarios it’s better than just sending them to the homepage or an about us or anything like that.
-So with respect to an email campaign, right?
-We want to send out a targeted blast about maybe an event we have or some kind of special or something of that nature.
-Wouldn’t make much sense just sending them to the homepage.
-What are they going to do?
-Better create some content that is really hyper focused on what it is that we’re trying to sell or what are new services and sending them to that page instead.
+With respect to an email campaign, we want to send out a targeted blast about maybe an event we have or some kind of special sweepstakes or something of that nature.
+If they click on your link, it wouldn’t make much sense to just send them to the homepage.
+What are they supposed to do next, hunt around for the information they’re interested in?
+No, it would much better to create some content that’s hyper focused on what we’re trying to sell or what our new services are and send them to that page instead.

-Sure.
-They can be location based, they can be service based, it can be product based.
-They could be a new feature.
-It really doesn’t matter.
-Your homepage of your actual website should be viewed as sort of a catchall page for anyone and everyone.
-Doesn’t really matter what it is.
-In most cases when someone, when a user ends up on your homepage and then they’ll click around, they’ll view your about us page, team page, services, whatever route that they go down.
-It’s going to be very hard to pinpoint exactly what they looked at and what they viewed when they just fill out your contact form.
+Your website’s homepage should be viewed as a catchall page for anyone and everyone, regardless of who they are and why they’re there.
+In most cases when a user ends up on your homepage, they’ll click around, view your About Us page, Team page, Services page, or whatever route they go down.
+But it’s going to be very hard for you to pinpoint exactly what they looked at and why they viewed it, after they fill out your contact form.

-On the landing page, in theory, will solve this problem exactly.
-If you have, again back to the email, if you have an email that you send out and you’re talking about a new service and you have a page very specific for that service and you have a contact form or you use dynamic number insertion, which we can talk about later on in this episode.
-But you’ll be able to see exactly when the user filled out the form, what page they were on.
+A landing page, in theory, will solve this problem exactly.
+You could have an email that you send out where you’re talking about a new service, with a link that sends users to a very specific landing page for that service.
+The landing page could have a contact form on it, or you could use dynamic number insertion, which we’ll discuss more later.
+You’ll be able to see exactly when the user filled out the form and what page they were on when they did.
 And it’s more than just being able to track back down to the URL.
-But it’s understanding the intent of the user.
-And that’s really what we want to cover on this landing page.
+It’s understanding the intent of the user, which is really what we want to discover through this landing page.

-I got it.
-So just to recap and state this in a different way, we’re sending traffic from our hypothetical email blast now to a specific landing page.
-With that, with our analytics set up properly, we can know that a person came to our site on that page.
-We can then intelligently show them ads and remarketing and Facebook.
-We can know that a number that a call is coming in based on the dynamic call that you talked about earlier.
-And it gives us more of an ability to get super targeted to how we can potentially show ads to that specific person on an ongoing basis.
+So just to recap, we’re sending traffic from our hypothetical email blast now to a specific landing page.
+With our analytics set up properly, we can know that a person came to our site on that exact page.
+We can then intelligently show them ads and remarketing and Facebook links.
+We can also know, when our phone rings, that the number that a call is coming in on was based on the dynamic number.
+And it all gives us the ability to get super targeted to how we can potentially show ads to that specific person for an ongoing basis.

 Sure.
 As you’re increasing the want, you’re going to entice them with more value.
 You’re going to be providing more information for them.
 You’ll introduce your product or your service and then you’ll pitch it in a way that the user is going to be able to relate.
 Now again, if you have multiple types of users, people in different, you know, maybe you have some sort of widget or a product or a service that can help people in different ways, then ideally you’ll have different landing pages to address those needs.